Room in New York

-Room in New York is a 1932 oil on canvas painting by Edward Hopper that portrays two individuals in a New York City flat.
-It is currently in the collection of the Sheldon Museum of Art.
+Room in New York is a 1932 oil-on-canvas painting by the American artist Edward Hopper that portrays two individuals in a New York City flat.
+It is held in the collection of the Sheldon Museum of Art.
 The painting is said to have been inspired by the glimpses of lighted interiors seen by the artist near the district where he lived in Washington Square.

 Formal qualities

 The scene of a brightly lit room is contained within the dark sill of a window.
 The stark framing makes the room the main focus, drawing the eye and giving realness to the action of peeping into a space where the subjects are unaware they are being watched.
 The genuineness of spying is a product of Hopper’s artistic process.
 He admitted the inspiration for Room in New York came from "glimpses of lighted interiors seen as I walked along city streets at night."
 Despite the snapshot-esque quality of the scene, it is actually no one particular window or moment Hopper peered into but rather a culmination of many different narratives he saw as he roamed New York City.
 The act of peering gives the viewer the sense that what is being seen is wholly real and unfiltered; “the self-absorbed figures do not know of his presence; otherwise, they would be embarrassed, startled, or otherwise uncomfortable.”
 Thus, the narrative Hopper portrays is one of unapologetic realness.

 The harsh lines and blocks of color that frame the scene not only divide the space between viewer and subject but also divide space within the room itself.
 Hopper places a door almost exactly center to divide the work into two distinct halves horizontally, isolating the man and the woman into their respective sides.
 While the man reads the newspaper, his counterpart plays the piano with her back to him.

 Blocks of color delineate space and suggest a lack of movement.
 Art historian and scholar Jean Gillies argues that the less details the viewer has to look at, the slower the eye will move across the work.
 The idea comes from the notion that when viewing a work of art, the eye jumps from detail to detail in order to perceive the whole.
 By reducing the number of elements, Hopper creates a slow moving or even still scene.
 Gilles argues the formal techniques function to give the subjects a timeless quality as if they are frozen in that instant.